In-patient luxury rehab center in Thailand

 1. Cognitive behavioral therapy

-Cognitive behavioral therapy (CBT) is a type of psychotherapy that aids the management of mental health problems by changing the way patients think and behave.
+Cognitive-behavioral therapy (CBT) is a type of psychotherapy that aids the management of mental health problems by changing the way patients think and behave.
 The structured and time-limited type of therapy works by helping patients become aware of negative or inaccurate thinking.
-That way, patients can view their situation more clearly and respond to negative stimuli or irrational thoughts in a healthier manner.

-In patients with schizophrenia, the main goal of CBT is to normalize thought patterns and help cope with stress.
 Basically, the purpose of CBT isn’t to “cure” schizophrenia but to improve a patient’s functioning, manage their condition, and reduce the distress they experience on a daily basis.

 2. Medications

-When it comes to treatment with medications, results aren’t instant.
-It can take several weeks to notice improvements regarding delusions and hallucinations.
-Since medications for schizophrenia may come with side effects, patients need to adhere to dosage instructions and take the drugs as recommended.
+Once they find the most suitable medications and dosage, it becomes the standard part of the treatment.
+For the management of schizophrenia, a psychiatrist prescribes anti-anxiety medications or antidepressants to manage a comorbid mental health condition.When it comes to treatment with medications, results aren’t instant.
+It takes several weeks to notice improvements regarding delusions and hallucinations.
+Since medications for schizophrenia come with side effects, patients need to adhere to dosage instructions and take the drugs as recommended.

 Can stress lead to Schizophrenia?

-Yes, stress can lead to schizophrenia.
-Evidence shows stress plays a role in the expression of symptoms of this psychiatric disorder.
-What is stress, to begin with?
-It’s a normal, natural response to negative stimuli.
-While stress is a normal reaction, chronic or unmanaged stress can be a problem and jeopardize both physical and psychological health.
+Stress is a normal, natural response to negative stimuli.
+While stress is a normal reaction, chronic or unmanaged stress becomes a problem and jeopardizes both physical and psychological health.

 Key elements in the stress cascade tend to be abnormal in schizophrenia.
 These include the stress hormone cortisol, cognition, and hippocampus.
-The regulation of the hormone cortisol is disrupted in many patients with schizophrenia.
+The regulation of the hormone cortisol is disrupted in numerous patients with schizophrenia.

-While stress plays a role in the development of schizophrenia, the link doesn’t necessarily imply causation, according to a paper from CNS Spectrums.
-More precisely, stress can be a risk factor for schizophrenia (especially in vulnerable persons), but experiencing stress doesn’t automatically indicate a person is bound to develop this mental health condition.
+More precisely, stress is a risk factor for schizophrenia (especially in vulnerable persons), but experiencing stress doesn’t automatically indicate a person is bound to develop this mental health condition.
 That happens because the development of schizophrenia involves other factors too.
+Stress hypersensitivity or exposure to substantial stressors during adolescence is likely to start a domino effect resulting in a schizophrenia-like profile in adults.

 Is Schizophrenia contagious?